Overview

 • Focusing on how the stressors and shocks of a changing climate and sea-level rise will impact the urban realm in areas such as health, housing, and crime, students will gain an understanding of the spatial and temporal transitions involved in pathways toward urban sustainability and resilience

 • Students will gain skills in methodology, including Geographic Information Systems (GIS), urban design, remote sensing, data visualization, and qualitative or quantitative methods.
-The knowledge acquired by students can contribute to future policies that lead to more sustainable development pathways.
+The knowledge students acquire can contribute to future policies and programs that lead to more sustainable urban development pathways.

 Student Learning Outcomes